Weak compactness of sublevel sets in complete locally convex spaces: Introduction

 \begin{theorem} Let $X$ be a Banach space and let $f: X\to \mathbb{R}\cup\{+\infty\}$ be a weakly lower semicontinuous function.
 If $f-x^\ast$ attains its minimum for every $x^\ast \in X^\ast$, then the sublevels $\textnormal{lev}_f^{\leq }(\gamma)=\{ x \in X : f (x) \leq \gamma \}$ are weakly compact. \end{theorem}

 This result can be understood as a functional counterpart of James' Theorem (\cite{MR0170192,MR0165344}).
-Posteriorly, W. Moors \cite{MR3652791} provided a shorter proof of Theorem \ref{theorem1}.
+Posteriorly, W. B. Moors \cite{MR3652791} provided a shorter proof of Theorem \ref{theorem1}.

-In this work we extend Theorem \ref{theorem1} to complete locally convex spaces by adapting the proof of \cite{MR3652791} in terms of convex analysis.
+In this work we extend Theorem \ref{theorem1} to complete locally convex spaces by using ideas in \cite{MR3652791} and arguments from convex analysis.
 We also make the link between the class of epi-pointed functions and the variational property that $f-x^\ast$ attains its minimum for every $x^\ast \in U$, where $U$ is an open set with respect to the Mackey topology.
 Directional James weak compactness theorems for sets are also derived.